All Products

 Data Source Name

 The name of the data source.
-The name can contain letters, digits, and underscores (_), and must start with a letter.
+The name can contain only letters, digits, and underscores (_), and must start with a letter.

 Data Source Description